intro2r/intro2r/unit4/testing-associations.md

 ```

 ### Adding a fitted line to a plot

-we can use `abline()` to add the fitted line of the model to a plot of the raw data.
+We can use `abline()` to add the fitted line of the model to a plot of the raw data.

 ```
 plot(BirdData$Tarsus ~ BirdData$Wingcrd)